LennMass/starter-academic/content/draft/03_Heterogeneous_Net_Effects/index.md

 publication: ""
 publication_short: ""

-abstract: "We develop a method for estimating heterogeneous net treatment effects under unit-varying outcome and cost effects.
-Within the generalized random forest framework, we propose to minimize a joint R-loss criterion besides naive direct or two-step modeling approaches to account for differences in the complexity of the response surfaces.
-The final model combines the three estimation strategies using the SuperLearner approach.
-Additionally, we discuss an empirical application.
-We use data from a large nonprofit organization to analyze the net effect of a fundraising campaign for targeted policy-making to increase pledge payments while avoiding donor attrition."
+abstract: "We introduce a super learner for estimating heterogeneous net treatment effects under unit-varying outcome and cost effects.
+Our approach is designed for optimal assignment of a binary treatment that induces a cost–benefit trade-off.
+The net effect and its underlying outcome and cost components are characterized by unknown functional complexity, which our ensemble explores in a data-driven manner.
+Directly targeting the net effect performs well when the estimand is simpler than the outcome and cost effects individually.
+In contrast, separately learning both effects and subsequently aggregating them into the net effect is advantageous when the underlying components share similar functional complexity that translates into a similarly complex target estimand.
+A hybrid learning strategy succeeds in intermediate settings.
+Our ensemble nests all approaches and selects the winner by minimizing empirical risk.
+In a simulation study, we consider multiple scenarios in which each individual approach dominates the others and show that the ensemble further improves precision across most settings.
+We additionally present an empirical application using data from a large nonprofit organization, where we analyze the net effect of a fundraising campaign aimed at increasing pledge payments while mitigating donor attrition."

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.